 - 12 months of historical data

-This is a massive step up from Basic and comes with Rank Tracker, Listing Builder, Inventory Manager, and all the other cool features of JS, including deeper product history data.
+This is a massive step up from Basic and comes with Rank Tracker, Listing Builder, Inventory Manager, and all the other cool features of Jungle Scout, including deeper product history data.

 But here’s where the conundrum begins.
 If you want all those features and have the money to pay for them, then why not pay for better features from Viral Launch?